 - Your request for hearing lists all claims to be aggregated and is filed within 60 calendar days after receipt of all reconsiderations being appealed; and

 - The OMHA adjudicator determines that the claims involve similar or related services.

 How to Submit a Request for an Appeal

 You can use the forms below to request an ALJ hearing:

 - If you are appealing a Qualified Independent Contractor (QIC) or Independent Review Entity (IRE) decision or dismissal: OMHA-100;

 You may instead submit a written request with the information listed below.
 Note that if any of the described information is missing from your request for an ALJ hearing, it can cause delays in the processing of your appeal.

-- The beneficiary’s name, address, and Medicare Number (Health Insurance Claim Number or Medicare Beneficiary Identifier);
+- The beneficiary's name, address, and Medicare Number (Health Insurance Claim Number or Medicare Beneficiary Identifier);

 - The name, telephone number, and address of the appellant, when the appellant is not the beneficiary;

 - The name, telephone number, and address of the designated representative, if any;

 - The document control number assigned by the QIC or QIO, if any;

 - The dates of service being appealed;

 - The reasons you disagree with the reconsideration or other determination being appealed; and